abs-tudelft/fletcher/examples/sum/README.md

 ## Generating the hardware skeleton files

 Note: The produced files are available in the repository, so these steps can be skipped if so desired.
+They also provide a reference for when the tools are updated and their output changes.
+The goal is to track these changes into this example as quickly as possible, but it may lag behind.

 The main component of Fletcher is the [ColumnReader](../../hardware/vhdl/columns/ColumnReader.vhd).